 Unlike the Arctic—an ocean basin surrounded by land—the Antarctic is a large continent surrounded by an ocean.
 Because of this geography, sea ice has more room to expand in the winter.
-But that ice also stretches into warmer latitudes and is exposed to the open ocean, leading to more melting in summer.
+But that ice also stretches into warmer latitudes, leading to more melting in summer.
 Antarctic sea ice peaks in September (the end of Southern Hemisphere winter) and retreats to a minimum in February.

 Since the start of regular satellite observations in 1979, total Antarctic sea ice has increased by about 1 percent per decade.
 Whether the increase is a sign of meaningful change is uncertain because ice extents vary considerably from year to year around Antarctica.
 For three consecutive Septembers from 2012 to 2014, satellites observed new record highs for winter sea ice extent.
 These highs occurred while the Arctic was seeing record lows.

 Within Antarctic sea ice, there is great variation from place to place around the continent.
 The Ross Sea sector has had a significant positive trend, while sea ice extent has decreased in the Bellingshausen and Amundsen Seas.
 In short, Antarctic sea ice shows a small positive trend, but large-scale variations make the trend very noisy.